How do Spanish taxes work for non-residents?

 There are also specific rules regarding rental income from letting out property you own in Spain.
 In many areas, you must register with the local authority and obtain a licence before renting out your property, in line with regional housing regulations.
 While the regular tax year runs from 1st January to 1st December in Spain, rental income tax must be paid quarterly, and it’s the property owner’s responsibility to manage taxes.
 This also means ensuring that any outstanding tax balances are paid off before renting or selling a property, or even gifting it to family or friends.

 Even if you don’t rent out your second home in Spain, all property owners must pay a form of annual council tax to the local authority, known as IBI.
 This tax rate is based on the value of the property, with rates varying from 0.4-1.3% across different municipalities.
-If you decide to sell the property, you’ll still have to pay a property transfer tax, known as ITP.
 Again, it’s your responsibility as the property owner to register with the appropriate authorities and make sure that your non-resident tax in Spain is paid on time – it’s possible to appoint a legal representative to handle these matters for you if you are unable to manage them yourself.

 How to file non-resident tax returns in Spain